0xDBFB7/ionprinter/simulation/nyion/src/physics_mesh/zotes.md

 // but I think I prefer to see precisely when a PCIe transfer will occur.

 //unified memory allows multiple GPUs, which might be useful down the road.

+/* @landaverde
+"We find that for the vast majority of applications, UMA generates significant overhead and results in notable performance loss.

+Furthermore, the UMA model only marginally simplifies the programming model for most applications.
+"
+*/

+//cool.